 One of the coolest castles you can see in England is the 14th-century moated classic, Bodiam Castle.
 It was used to defend against the French during the Hundred Years War.
 Around 1641 the castle was sold, dismantled, left for ruin until 1829 when it was purchased by John Fuller, partially restored, sold again, you get the picture.
-This article is a new feature I am working on showcasing different castles in England that I recommend for you to visit.

 Originally meant to be a defense from the French during the 100 Year War, it was never approached or encountered during battle.
 It did, however, play a role in the Wars of the Roses and English Civil War, which left it in its current ruin state due to pieces being sold off to pay off debts.
 In 1829, it was purchased and then began the restoration work.